Lifemotion/Bwl.VsTools/README.md

-﻿Bwl.MSBuilder
+﻿Bwl.VsTools
 ========================

+Small tools for Visual Studio.

-Igor Koshelev (igor@lifemotion.ru), 2013-2014.
+Igor Koshelev (igor@lifemotion.ru), 2013-2015.

+=== VS Build Tool ===
 Simple tool for run MSBuild for all solutions in current folder.

 Using:
-1. Put msbuilder.exe in your solution folder OR append your PATH variable with path to msbuilder.
+1. Put vs-build-all.exe in your solution folder OR append your PATH variable with path to vs-build-all.
-2. Run msbuilder.exe directly or from .cmd script.
+2. Run vs-build-all.exe directly or from .cmd script.

 Build order: